Alternative Fuels

 Answer:

-The calculation of adjusted mass of fuel for ice navigation is quite extenstive and is fully described in Annex V of the FuelEU Maritime regulation.
-Simply put, one determines energy efficiency (energy/distance) for sailing in open waters and uses the same to determine the additional energy consumption on voyages within the ice edge.
+The calculation of the adjusted mass of fuel for ice navigation is quite extenstive, as fully described in Annex V to the FuelEU Maritime Regulation.
+Simply put, one determines energy efficiency (energy/distance) for sailing in open waters and uses the same to determine the additional energy consumption on voyages within ice edge.
 Additional energy consumption is later allocated to different fuel types to calculate the adjusted mass of fuel consumption.
-Voyages within the ice edge need to be marked in OVD reporting.
-For more information related to reporting requirements, please refer to the Veracity resource page.
+Voyages within ice edge need to be marked in OVD reporting.

 Answer: